A minimal compact description of the diversity index polytope: On the combinatorial properties of diversity indices

 \section{On the combinatorial properties of diversity indices}

 In this section we give a compact description of the diversity index polytope $\mathcal{P}(T,\ell)$ by providing all facet-defining inequalities of an embedding in an appropriate vector space.
-To this end, we assume that all diversity indices are consistent.
-In general this assumption does not hold.
+To this end, we assume that all diversity indices are consistent. \CorrB{This assumption alters the definition of $\mathcal{P}(T,\ell)$ to only contain vectors of diversity index scores which are the image of consistent diversity indices.} In general this assumption does not hold.
 However, as we will see, consistent diversity indices are sufficient to describe all facets of $\mathcal{P}(T,\ell)$.
 First, we use Proposition~\ref{prop::MS}.2 to characterize the set of extreme points of $\mathcal{P}(T,\ell)$.
 The proof is straightforward using the properties of $\mathcal{P}(T,\ell)$ (see Appendix~\ref{proof::STLc1}). \begin{proposition} Let $\hat{T}=(T,\ell)$ be a rooted phylogenetic $X$-tree and let $E_f\in\mathcal{F}(T)$.
 Then, the set of extreme points of $\mathcal{P}(T,\ell)$ is given by